enniovilla/project-1-ci/README.md

 ### Contact Page

-There is a contact form and the school's Google Maps location so that the user can locate the school
+There is a contact form and the school's Google Maps location so that the user can locate the school.
 ![MTB Contact Page](documentation/contact-page.gif)

 ### Sign Up Page